DawTheD/gtaoautoapartment/README.md

 <h2>Controls:</h2>

 Numpad0: PREPRATION PHASE
-* This is for setting up all 10 slots to $550k value on each.
+* This is for setting up slots 2-10 to $550k.
 You HAVE TO run this hotkey when in Story Mode.
 You run it and wait until completion.

 Numpad1: PAYBACK PHASE
 * This is main hotkey.
 You use it for "selling apartments"(when all slots are set).
 You HAVE TO run this hotkey when in Story Mode.